 50s Prime Time Cafe in Disney’s Hollywood Studios

-Of course, we highly recommend you order our favorite Disney menu item of all time — the fried herb cheese appetizer!
-It was newly brought back to the menu after years away, and we couldn’t be happier!
+Of course, we highly recommend you order our favorite Disney menu item of all time — the fried herb and garlic cheese appetizer!

 And ordering a drink from Dad’s Liquor Cabinet is a way fun bonus!